 A somewhat shambolic coroner's inquest (one of the jury was found to be in the employ of Cremorne Gardens) apportioned no blame to the tragic accident.
 The wreckage from the crash was advertised for sale in Bruge the following February, and de Groof, the lamentable would-be Batman, was buried in Brompton Cemetery

 This article is based on numerous press stories from the British Newspaper Archive.
-Batman image (c) The British Library Board.
+Batman image from Illustrated Police News, 18 July 187 (c) The British Library Board.
 All rights reserved.